 The purpose of this policy is to outline our school's approach to identifying and meeting the needs of pupils, who are classified as having English as an Additional Language (EAL).
-This policy sets out our school's aims, objectives and strategies with regard to meeting the needs and celebrating the skills of EAL pupils, helping them to achieve the highest possible standards.
+This policy sets out our school's aims, objectives and strategies with regard to meeting the needs, celebrating the skills and helping EAL pupils to achieve the highest possible standards.